devansh-29-glitch/mindos/README.md

 MindOS draws on modern cognitive neuroscience:

 - **Predictive Coding:** Each module predicts future inputs, communicating via feedback and error signals.
-- **Distributed Cognition:** Threads act like cortical regions — asynchronous yet cooperative.
+- **Distributed Cognition:** Threads act like cortical regions; asynchronous yet cooperative.
-- **Emergent Behavior:** No external data — the cognition arises from internal architecture.
+- **Emergent Behavior:** No external data :- the cognition arises from internal architecture.

 Together, these principles model how a mind could emerge from the structure of computation itself.